 You can change your beneficiary under the current rules but must wait until March 31, 2014, in order to nominate a beneficiary under the new rules.
 You are not required to do anything as your existing nomination will remain valid.

 Can I make nomination of beneficiary arrangements for my pension plan in my will?

-If you have outlined your pension benefits within your will, you must ensure that you specifically named the Municipal Pension Plan, as well as completely and accurately specified how your pension plan benefits are to be divided and listed your beneficiaries.
+If you have outlined your pension benefits within your will, you must ensure that you specifically named the Teachers’ Pension Plan, as well as completely and accurately specifying how your pension plan benefits are to be divided and listing your beneficiaries.